-- a) Message heading containing the following information: - message code identifying an answer to the international inquiry service; - telephone country code of both the answering country and the requesting country; - code of the originating terminal. - b) Information codes to indicate whether the inquiry was successful or not, e.g.: - 00 = search completed - 01 = locality not accurately defined - 02 = name of street not accurately defined - 03 = subscriber unknown - 04 = the number of subscribers matching the selection criteria exceeds the maximum capacity of the message; repeat the question with more selective elements. - c) Locality name of the locality requested. - d) Country and trunk codes (in accordance with CCITT Recommendations). - e) Telephone number of subscriber requested followed by the surname or trade name, first name, address and number of premises. - f) Supplementary data (optional) See § 5.4.1, b) 3) above. - 5.4.3 The different parts of the inquiry formulated by the operator of the country of origin should be converted by the national computer into the international standard format.
-The different parts of the response transmitted in the international standard format should be converted by the computer of the country which made the request into its national format.
+- a) Message heading - message code identifying an answer to the international inquiry service, - code identifying the requesting country; this code normally consists of the country code (see Recommendation E.163), - code of the originating terminal, - information codes to indicate whether the inquiry was successful or not, e.g.: - 00 = search completed - 01 = locality not accurately defined - 02 = name of street not accurately defined - 03 = subscriber unknown - 04 = the number of subscribers matching the selection criteria exceeds the maximum capacity of the message; repeat the question with more selective elements. - country code of the country requested: 3 characters (in accordance with the CCITT Recommendations) - aligned from the left (if necessary, supplemented by spaces).